gwerbin/unix-cli-tutorial/the_script.md

 pwd
 ```

 which stands for "`p`rint `w`working `d`irectory."
 Try it now; all it does is print the working directory to the terminal output, called the "standard output" or stdout.
 By default, the shell opens in what's known as the home directory, which on a Mac is /Users/your-user-name.
-The "/" directory is the "base" directory.
-In Cygwin, the file structure is going to be a little bit different, because it sets up a "mini Unix" file structure inside a folder somewhere in your computer and "pretends" there's nothing outside it, but in Windows the "/" is equivalent to "C:".
+The "/" directory is the "base" directory, equivalent to "C:" in Windows.
+In Cygwin, the file structure is going to be a little bit different, because it sets up a "mini Unix" file structure inside a folder somewhere in your computer and "pretends" there's nothing outside it, so Cygwin's behavior is a little different.

 The default Mac prompt is made of a few components: the "host name," which is usually the name of your computer unless you're connected to a big network like the Columbia network, the working directory, your username, and a dollar sign to indicate where to type in commands.
 You'll see that the working directory here is `~` and not `/Users/hotdog2/`.
 The tilde is Unix shorthand for the home directory, whatever it might be.
 To see this, type